Murder Mystery Game AI

 Social deduction games are the secret weapon for memorable 20+ person gatherings.
 The larger your group, the more complex the social dynamics become, and the richer the experience.
 Unlike traditional board games that require turn management, these games thrive on conversation—making them ideal for family reunions and large party settings.

-One Night Ultimate Werewolf is a 10-minute social deduction game where players secretly assume roles (villagers, werewolves, special characters) and must identify the werewolves through discussion and voting.
+A fast-play hidden role game is a strong option where players secretly assume roles (villagers, werewolves, special characters) and must identify the werewolves through discussion and voting.

 Why it works for big groups: